And there's more!

 More suggestions for things to do in the Scottish Borders and further afield...

-Harestanes offers a new playground for children beside a lovely old homestead, surrounded by walks, including up to The Waterloo Monument, fantastic views over The Borders to Northumberland!
+Harestanes, near Ancrum has a playground for children beside a lovely old homestead, surrounded by walks, including up to The Waterloo Monument, fantastic views over The Borders to Northumberland!
 Buy Design Gallery for high quality crafts.
-Time for tea, coffee, ice-cream.
-Play draughts in the courtyard, visit the exhibition hall and play with the wooden games in the hayloft!
+Time for tea, coffee, ice-cream at Out There Artisan.
+Play draughts in the courtyard, and visit the Glass Studio

 Something new, something different Bird Gardens Scotland home to many species of waterfowl endangered or threatened in their natural environment.
 The Bird Garden is adjacent to Oxton Pottery, just north of Lauder.

-You can’t help but love Melrose, lovely local shops, striking crafts in Crafters, Melrose Abbey and walks over the River Tweed to Gattonside.
+You can’t help but love Melrose, lovely local shops, striking arts and crafts in The Crafters, Melrose Abbey, walks over the River Tweed to Gattonside and up The Eildon Hills for panoramic views of the Borders .

 Peebles, at the ‘top end’ of the Tweed Valley, is about an hour from Kelso.

-Philiphaugh Salmon Viewing Centre – watch salmon travelling up river on web cam.
+Philiphaugh Salmon Viewing Centre – watch salmon travelling up the River Tweed on web cam.

 Robert Smail’s Printing Works in Innerleithen – try being a printer’s apprentice, learn the almost forgotten art of letterpress printing and typesetting.